brianr747/SFC_models/README.rst

 Another text file "RoadToVersion1.txt" describes the functionality that is aimed to be incorporated in Version 1.0 of *sfc_models*.

+At the time of writing (2017-03-05), it is expected that version 0.4 will be ready.
+This version involves a major refactoring of the code, and has changed behaviour.

+- The framework now injects a double underscore ('__') instead of a single one ('_') between the sector FullCode and the local variable name.
+For example, the household financial assets are now 'HH__F' instead of 'HH_F'.
+Furthermore, the creation of local variables with '__' is blocked.
+This means that the presence of '__' in a variable name means that it is the full name of a variable; otherwise it is a local variable.
+(Or perhaps, a global variable, like 't'.)
+- An Equation class was created.
+It has replaced the strings held in the Equations member of the Sector class.
+It allows us to add terms to equations, so that the financial assets and income equations (see below) are always well-defined.
+This Equation class should be used by the solver, but it is not yet incorporated; there is no guarantee that such a change will be done before version 1.0 release.
+- A pre-tax income variable ('INC') was created.
+It is normally equal to cash inflows minus outflows, but there are some exceptions.
+(Household consumption, business dividends, etc.)
+  The sectors in the framework do their best to classify cash flows as whether they affect income, but users may need to create exceptions (or additions) manually.
+(Previously, the income was ad hoc.)
+- A new module - *sfc_models.sector* was created; it pulled the Sector class out of the models module.
+(The existing *sectors.py* may be renamed due to the name similarity.)
+My old example code that did "import *" from *sfc_models.models* no longer works. (?)

+There are no *major* refactorings now expected to take place before version 1.0 release.
+As a result, the project status will be changed to 'beta' in Version 0.4.
+Methods that are not expected to be used by people who are not creating new classes will have '_' added in front of their name (so they disappear from help()), but this is viewed as acceptable.
+Otherwise, variables and methods will only be renamed if they are obviously not following a standard pattern.

 Sub-package: gl_book
 --------------------